 The SLAP2 is a revolutionary new microscope based on a technological breakthrough called second-generation Scanned Line Angular Projection two photon laser scanning microscopy that was recently developed by Dr. Kaspar Podgorski at the Janelia Research Campus, Howard Hughes Medical Institute, Ashburn, VA.

-Build your own state-of-the-art 2-photon microscope using the complete set of components and parts, including comprehensive instructions, supplied with the SLAP2 kit.
+Build your own state-of-the-art 2-photon microscope using the complete set of components and parts, including comprehensive instructions.

 The game-changing innovation in the SLAP2 is the ability to perform unparalleled optical imaging of neuronal activity in populations of neurons at subcellular spatial resolution and temporal resolution in the millisecond range (i.e., at 1000 Hz and higher) both in vivo and in vitro using a variety of fluorescent indicators (e.g. voltage, neurotransmitter).